uktrade/ip-filter/README.md

 ### Sentry

 If a `SENTRY_DSN` environment variable is supplied the ip-filter will integrate with Sentry.
-There is an ip-filter project in Sentry and the ip-filter tags Sentry exceptions with an environment with this format: ${app-nane}-{$env_name}.
+There is an existing ip-filter project in Sentry and the ip-filter sets the Sentry environment to: ${app-nane}-{$env_name}.

+Set `SENTRY_ENABLE_TRACING=True` if you want to enable performance tracing.
+You'll also need to set the sample rate using the `SENTRY_TRACING_SAMPLE_RATE` environment variable.
+A rate of 1.0 means that 100% of requests will send performance data to Sentry.

-Speak to SRE if you need the ip-filter Sentry DSN.
+Speak to SRE to get the ip-filter Sentry DSN.

 ## Contributing to ip-filter